 Bradford is defined by its narrow, glacial river valleys, principally the Wharfe and the Aire, and the Worth which flows into the Aire at Keighley.
 Between these are the high ground of Rombalds Moor, Keighley Moor and Haworth Moor.
-Most of these uplands also fall within the South Pennines Special Area of Conversation, and there are proposals for a South Pennines Regional Park to plug the gap in the landscape protection of the uplands between the Peak District and the Yorkshire Dales National Parks.
+Most of these uplands also fall within the South Pennines Special Area of Conservation, and there are proposals for a South Pennines Regional Park to plug the gap in the landscape protection of the uplands between the Peak District and the Yorkshire Dales National Parks.

-Areas to the south and east of Bradford city are also under great environmental pressure from motorways, major roads and associated development corridors, with the proposed South-East Bradford Link Road being a particular concern for CPRE, as it will carve through the remaining open, Green Belt-protected stretch of landscape between Bradford and Leeds.
+Areas to the south and east of Bradford city are also under great environmental pressure from motorways, major roads and associated development corridors, with the proposed South-East Bradford link road being a particular concern for CPRE, as it will carve through the remaining open, Green Belt-protected stretch of landscape between Bradford and Leeds.

-The most recent round of consultation on the Bradford Local Plan concluded at the end of March 2021.
+The most recent round of consultation on the Bradford local plan concluded at the end of March 2021.

 We have gathered our consultation response into a report which covers our review of what works and what falls short in the proposals.Read our Bradford Local Plan Consultation Report here

 Our thought processes, which explore our response to the Bradford local plan consultation, are available in the blog posts below.
 They include our manifesto for a ‘Reasonable Alternative’↗ to the proposals which engage with climate, housing densities and inequalities.